KathleenDollard/command-line-api/src/System.CommandLine.Help/notes.md

+﻿## Principles (of this design)

+* Anything we can do, they can do better - well at least they should be able to do
+  * An alternate help system is needed to be sure ours can be extended.
+It could not.
+* Context is for passing between layers and should have no internal content

+## Responsibilities

-﻿Configuration is for permanent things and factories for current run things Context is for current run
+Configuration is for permanent things and factories for current run things Context is for current run

 Cli versions are generic, Help versions are specific

-## Current

 ### CliOutputConfiguration
+Sections prop: List<CliSection> --> This simplifies the common case, and a customer renderer can modify based on context GetFormatter(OutputContext) --> default to console

 ### CliHelpConfiguration

-GetSymbolInspector
-*GetSections
-*GetFormatter
+GetSymbolInspector(HelpContext)
-*Defaults
+*Defaults --> consider removing

+*Try to collapse DefaultHelpConfiguration and HelpConfiguration (in help dll)*

 ### CliOutputContext

-GetSections (abstract) - may depend on something in specific context MaxWidth
+OutputConfiguration (for sections and formatter) MaxWidth
 Writer
-Formatter - set by derived classes in the constructor
+~~Formatter~~ - Custom formatters must be done via the configuration override or in the OutputRenderer

 ### HelpContext

-GetSections (override) - may depend on parseResult ParseResult
-Command
-CliConfiguration
-Formatter is set based on a factory in HelpConfiguration if not passed.
-Is this common?

-## Alternate

-### CliOutputConfiguration

-GetSections(OutputContext)
-GetFormatter(OutputContext)

-### CliHelpConfiguration

-GetSymbolInspector(IHelpContext)
-*Defaults

-### CliOutputContext

-CliOutputConfiguration (for sections and formatter) MaxWidth
-Writer
-Formatter - set by derived classes in the constructor

-### HelpContext

 ParseResult
 CliConfiguration
-Formatter is set based on a factory in HelpConfiguration if not passed.
-Is this common?
+Command -> It is not clear when this would be used other than testing - where it is rather difficult to
+           create a parseResult without excess scope sharing.
+And it is also a convenience.

+### CliOutputRender

+protected virtual
+* GetSections(outputContext) --> defaults to the one in outputContext.OutputConfiguration
+* GetFormatter(outputContext) --> defaults to the method in outputContext.OutputConfiguration